-Old Fashioned Lemon Curd Bars are traditional lemon bars with a gluten free crust and a secret ingredient that makes them extra lemony.
+Old Fashioned Lemon Curd Bars are traditional lemon bars with a shortbread crust and a secret ingredient that makes them extra lemony.
+You can make these gluten free or “regular” too.

 My mom recently brought me 3 boxes full of my grandmother’s recipes and I’ve had so much fun going through them.
 These bars were inspired by one of the recipes I found in a little church booklet that was in one of her boxes called Lemon Love Notes.
 The name is so appropriate as she was a piano teacher and organist at her church.